 Barrio Stories in Barrio Anita, 2017-2018

-For Borderlands’ most recent iteration of the project, the Historic Barrio Anita became the subject, and was made in complete collaboration with its current and former residents.
+For Borderlands’ second iteration of the project, the historic Barrio Anita became the focus, and was made in collaboration with its current and former residents.
 While the first iteration of Barrio Stories in 2016 focused on creative place keeping by re-inhabiting the Tucson Convention Center grounds with the memories of Tucson’s original Mexican-American neighborhood, Stories in Barrio Anita focused on building stronger connections among the current residents.
 After surveying neighborhood residents in the Fall of 2017, it was clear they felt disconnected from their neighbors.
-There were feelings on the part of long time (multiple generations) residents that newer inhabitants were not aware of the rich heritage and history of the neighborhood.
-Working with a small contingent of Anita residents looking to reestablish an official neighborhood association, project artists designed the culminating event as a way of bringing residents out of their homes to viscerally experience the history of where they live, and generate enthusiasm and opportunities to get to know each other and organize themselves.
-Towards this end, the Barrio Stories Project in Barrio Anita was accepted as part of the first cohort of the Arizona Commission on the Arts’ Creative Communities Institute (CCI).
-The CCI is a groundbreaking initiative focused on embedding artists in communities in order to achieve community development goals.
+Working with a small contingent of Anita residents looking to reestablish an official neighborhood association, project artists designed the culminating event as a way of bringing residents out of their homes to viscerally experience the history of where they live, and generate enthusiasm and opportunities to get to know each other in order to better organize themselves to make improvements to the neighborhood and address growing gentrification issues.
+Towards this end, the Barrio Stories Project in Barrio Anita was accepted as part of the first cohort of the Creative Communities Institute (CCI).
+The CCI is a groundbreaking initiative sponsored by ASU Herberger Institute for Design and the Arts and the Arizona Commission on the Arts focused on embedding artists in communities to achieve community development goals.

 The production spent over a year in development, building relationships with the local Oury Community Center and Davis Bilingual Elementary School, ultimately building into a two-night celebration that included: